 Dinner as lunch – Warm up your kid’s favorite leftovers in the morning and pack in a thermos.

 Taco Tuesdays – Wrap leftover meat (shredded chicken, crumbled hamburger, or whatever you have) in a coconut wrap.
 Top with shredded cheese.
 Send a side of Greek yogurt, guacamole, and salsa for extra fat and extra fun.

 Roll-ups – Use organic free-range turkey slices to wrap up goat cheese or raw cheddar, avocado and a sliver of carrot.

 Healthy, fast “Mac 'n cheese” – Heat leftover cauliflower with lots of butter.
 Top with some full fat yogurt or cream and a handful of shredded raw cheese.
 Add some frozen organic peas or other veggies you have on hand only if your kid likes them, and send in a thermos, throw in some chopped bacon or chunks of chicken.

 Smoothies – Mix frozen berries or other fruit with full-fat yogurt and a drizzle of raw honey.
 Blend and send in a thermos.

 Fruit and yogurt parfait – Full-fat Greek yogurt with sliced fruit, slivered almonds, and a drizzle of raw honey.

 Homemade banana or zucchini bread (you can substitute persimmons or whatever’s in season) made with wholesome pastured eggs, real butter or coconut oil, sprouted flour, and natural sugar.
-Make a double batch on the weekend a freeze a loaf for later.
-Here’s a recipe for grain-free pumpkin bread, but you can easily substitute zucchini or bananas for the pumpkin.

 We hope this is helpful!